Eight accounts to help improve your retirement

 While a Roth option doesn’t provide you with an immediate tax benefit, it does provide potentially tax-free income in retirement.
 With the unpredictability of future tax rates, it may be beneficial to have a mix of accounts with different tax treatments.
 You can make Roth contributions in two ways:

-4. See if your spouse is eligible for a spousal IRA.
+4. See if your spouse is eligible for spousal IRA contributions.

 If your spouse doesn’t have their own earned income (or very little), they can fund their own IRA based on your compensation if you file a joint income tax return.
 The IRA can be either Traditional or Roth, and the same contribution limits apply.
 However, your combined IRA contributions can’t exceed your combined income.